corryvidotto/WebApplication2/README.md

 - **Application**: Use cases, interfaces, and DTOs.
 - **Infrastructure**: External dependencies like database, file system, APIs.
 - **Presentation (Web API)**: HTTP layer for exposing the API.
+- **React client to consume the REST API